Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Gadget based NP-Hardness for Approximating k

 \subsection{Faster Verification via AlphaEvolve to Explore Larger Gadgets}

 { The main challenge with finding large gadgets is that the cost of scoring a gadget scales exponentially in the number of variables; computing the completeness and soundness parameters described in \Cref{defn:gadget} essentially amount to solving an instance of $\maxcut{k}$, which requires exponential time.
-Even for $k=3$, AlphaEvolve slows down significantly when searching for gadgets of size as few as $11$ with a brute force $\maxcut{3}$ solver.
+Even for $k=3$, AlphaEvolve slows down significantly when searching for gadgets of size as few as $11$ with a brute force $\maxcut{3}$ verifier.

-This problem does not have an off-the-shelf solution in the form of existing fast solvers; it is unlikely that existing solvers~\cite{een2003extensible,martins2014open} can be repurposed to solve $\maxcut{k}$.
+This problem does not have an off-the-shelf solution in the form of existing fast verifiers; it is unlikely that existing SMT/MIP solvers~\cite{een2003extensible,martins2014open} can be repurposed to solve $\maxcut{k}$.
 To solve this issue, we used AlphaEvolve itself to speed up a naive brute force implementation of $\maxcut{k}$, scoring a candidate implementation by runtime and correctness.
 In order to calculate the runtime, we created a synthetic dataset of a wide variety of $\maxcut{k}$ instances, drawn from $20$ random models with varying amounts of planted structure.
-We then tasked AlphaEvolve to maximize the number of variables $m$ for which the solver requires at most one second on average to solve instances of size $m$ from our dataset.
+We then tasked AlphaEvolve to maximize the number of variables $m$ for which the verifier requires at most one second on average to solve instances of size $m$ from our dataset.

-The biggest challenge was ensuring that AlphaEvolve does not cheat and find an \emph{incorrect} solver that is much faster.
-As mentioned before, we achieved correctness by (1) checking that the solver is correct on our synthetic dataset, and (2) using a separate judge LLM to certify that a candidate solver is correct.
-Both of these techniques were individually too lenient to avoid incorrect solvers, but we found by human inspection that they were enough in combination.
+The biggest challenge was ensuring that AlphaEvolve does not cheat and find an \emph{incorrect} verifier that is much faster.
+As mentioned before, we achieved correctness by (1) checking that the verifier is correct on our synthetic dataset, and (2) using a separate judge LLM to certify that a candidate verifier is correct.
+Each of these techniques was individually too lenient to avoid incorrect verifiers, but we found by human inspection that they were enough in combination.

 We note that once $m$ is large enough, it is not possible to label our dataset with the ``ground truth'' scores using a brute-force implementation (which is guaranteed to be correct).
-Instead, we inductively rely on the correctness of previous solvers produced by AlphaEvolve (which have already passed the above correctness checks) that are fast enough to provide labels for large $m$.
+Instead, we inductively rely on the correctness of previous verifiers produced by AlphaEvolve (which have already passed the above correctness checks) that are fast enough to provide labels for large $m$.